Skip to content

 Archive A checkbox that marks if the data is archived (hidden from view) or not (shown in view)

-Important of portability
+Importantance of portability

 I aim to exit Notion as smoothly as possible.
 This is not a criticism of Notion, but rather reflects my cautious approach to online tools.
 Notion isn't flawless and lacks features I value, such as responsive apps and offline mode.
 However, the benefits it provides make it worthwhile for me.